babayanshahen/codeigniter-modular-extensions-hmvc/readme.md

-# Modular Extensions - HMVC (a forked version with better module routing, speed optimizations)
+#asdasdasd Modular Extensions - HMVC (a forked version with better module routing, speed optimizations)

 You can find the main repo here: